daisygunn/my-contact-book/README.md

 ### Add new contact:
 - From the main menu there is an option to Add New Contact.
-- Once the user has selected this option they are then asked to input a value for: First Name, Last Name, Phone Number, Email, Address, Category.
+- Once the user has selected this option they are then asked to input a value for First Name, Last Name, Phone Number, Email, Address, Category.
 - Both names, phone number and category are required entries, the user can input NA for those not required.
 - Once all fields have been entered the contact is saved.
 - The contact details are printed to the terminal and the user is asked if they want to edit the information.